-The number of meetings of the Sustainability Committee during the reporting period and the names on the attendance record are set out in the Directors' Report.
+The number of meetings of the Sustainability Committee during the reporting period and the names on the attendance record are set out in the Directors' Report of the Paladin Energy Ltd Annual Report 2016.

 DIVERSITY POLICY

 The Board has approved a Diversity Policy, which documents the Company's commitment to workplace diversity and recognises the benefits arising from the recruitment, development and retention of a talented, diverse and motivated workforce.